ChibiOS/ChibiOS/readme.txt

   reimplemented as a port-specific option.
 - CHANGE: chiQGetFullI() and chOQGetFullI() become macros.
 The queues subsystem has been optimized and is no more dependent on semaphores.
+  Note that the queues callbacks invocation policy has been slightly changed, see the documentation.

 *** 2.3.2 ***
 - FIX: Fixed invalid BRR() macro in AVR serial driver (bug 3299306)(backported